By KBB.com Editors

 If you're moving from, say, a fairly recent sedan to a pickup, you'll be hard pressed to find deficiencies in the Dakota.
 The black-on-white instrument panel is easy to read, although the plastics that make up much of the interior feel hard and somewhat low-budget.
 Clever storage devices, such as the Crate 'N Go under-seat storage system and the center console modular cup holder inserts designed to accommodate iPods or cell phones, abound throughout the Dakota's roomy cabin (30-cubic feet inside the Extended Cab and 37.1 cubic-feet in the Crew Cab).Exterior

 No longer will the observant confuse a Dakota with a Ram.
-Forward of the front-door hinge, the 2009 Dakota is completely different than either its predecessor or its bigger sibling.
-While maintaining the aggressive styling that has become a Dodge trademark, the 2009 Dakota is angular where its previous generation was rounded.
+Forward of the front-door hinge, the 2010 Dakota is completely different than either its predecessors or its bigger sibling.
+While maintaining the aggressive styling that has become a Dodge trademark, the 2010 Dakota is angular where previous generations were rounded.
 Unique to this class, the Dakota Extended Cab features "Full Swing" rear doors that open nearly 170-degrees.
 A dual-position tail gate can be secured in mid-position to act as a support for extra long cargo extending beyond the Dakota's six-foot six-inch bed.

-The 2009 Dakota is available in four trim levels and two body styles: The Extended Cab, which has rear-hinged aft doors, and the Crew Cab, which has four conventional doors.
+The 2010 Dodge Dakota is available in four trim levels and two body styles: The Extended Cab, which has rear-hinged aft doors, and the Crew Cab, which has four conventional doors.
 All but the TRX4 are available in rear- or four-wheel drive.
-The ST comes standard with a 210-horsepower V6 coupled to a six-speed manual transmission.
+The ST comes standard with a 210-horsepower V6 coupled to a four-speed automatic transmission.
 Big Horn and Lone Star standard equipment includes 17-inch aluminum wheels, cruise control and power windows.
 The TRX4 has four-wheel drive, additional skid plate protection, off-road wheel and tire setup, a sliding rear window and SIRIUS Satellite Radio standard, while the potent V8 is an option.
-The luxury-minded Laramie has a chromed grille, power seats, premium audio, remote start and chrome rear bumper.
+The luxury-minded Laramie has a chromed grille, heated leather seats, premium audio, remote start and chrome rear bumper.

-The top option on the 2009 Dakota is the V8 engine.
-Two versions of four-wheel-drive are available: The first is a more-traditional system with high- and low-range gear ratios.
-The other offers full-time four-wheel drive, making the Dakota the only smaller pickup to offer this option.
-The available communication system features, among many other things, a voice-activated navigation system and a 20-gigabyte hard drive to which you can load music, photos and movies (the latter won't play while the truck is in motion).
+The top option on the 2010 Dakota is the V8 engine, followed by a traditional four-wheel-drive system with hi/low transfer case allowing for four settings: Neutral; 2WD; 4WD high, locked and 4WD low, locked.
+The available communication system features, among many other things, a voice-activated navigation system and a 30-gigabyte hard drive to which you can load music, photos and movies (the latter won't play while the truck is moving.).
 The available cargo box rail with movable tie-down cleats will come in handy when friends need help moving.

-Just to put the 2009 Dakota's optional 302-horspower 4.7-liter V8 in perspective, compared to the previous generation (which was also 4.7-liters) it turns out almost a third more horsepower and, with 329 lb.-ft., 13 percent more torque.
+The 2010 Dodge Dakota's optional 302-horspower 4.7-liter V8 turns out almost a third more horsepower than the first generation 4.7-liter unit and, with 329 pound-feet, 13 percent more torque.
 On top of that, the new V8 gets better fuel mileage and will operate on E85 ethanol-based fuel.
 The V8 comes fitted only with a five-speed automatic.
 While it's easy to become infatuated with the Dakota's optional V8, the standard 3.7-liter V6 will provide a rewarding, long-term relationship for most.
-With 210 horsepower and 235 lb.-ft. of torque, it should easily deal with most light-to-moderate trailer-towing and load-hauling duty.
+With 210 horsepower and 235 pound-feet of torque, it should easily deal with most light-to-moderate trailer-towing and load-hauling duty.

 210 horsepower @ 5200 rpm